 The Cosmetic conditionIf you talk about a camera body, I don’t really pay a lot of attention to this.
 Getting minor scratches on the body of a camera or a lens doesn’t mean that the camera is not capable of taking flawless pictures.
 However, if there are scratches on the lens elements (either sides), then that might be a cause of concern.
 Though minor scratches do not show up on your pictures, this might help you get a better price.
 To check for scratches and fungus, I generally take it in bright daylight (most of them might not be visible indoors).
 Hence, it is very important to inspect the item during the day, and not in the evening or later.

 Scratches on the viewfinder and LCD screen:

 For a lens, it is critical to focus correctly.
 Some lenses might have front and back focusing issues.
-When you buy a lens, it is very important to take some pictures at widest open apertures (like f/1.8 or whatever is the least in the lens) and see if the focusing is as intended.
-Taking an portrait with the eye in focus and then verifying it by zooming-in on the LCD should confirm this.
+When you buy a lens, it is very important to take some pictures at the widest open apertures (like f/1.8 or whatever is the least in the lens) and see if the focusing is as intended.
+Taking a portrait with the eye in focus and then verifying it by zooming in on the LCD should confirm this.